Stephen Colbert: Awards and honors

 In 2000, Colbert and the other Daily Show writers were the recipients of three Emmy Awards as writers for The Daily Show and again in 2005 and 2006.
 In 2005 he was nominated for a Satellite Award for his performance on The Colbert Report and again in 2006.
-He was also nominated for three Emmys for The Colbert Report in 2006, including Best Performance in a Variety, Musical Program or Special, which he lost to Barry Manilow.
-Manilow and Colbert would go on to jokingly sign and notarize a revolving biannual custody agreement for the Emmy on The Colbert Report episode aired on October 30, 2006.
-He lost the same category to Tony Bennett in 2007 and Don Rickles in 2008.
+He was nominated for three Emmys for The Colbert Report in 2006, including Best Performance in a Variety, Musical Program or Special, which he lost to Barry Manilow.
+Manilow and Colbert jokingly signed and notarized a revolving biannual custody agreement for the Emmy on The Colbert Report episode aired on October 30, 2006.
+He lost in the same category to Tony Bennett in 2007 and to Don Rickles in 2008.

-In January 2006, the American Dialect Society named truthiness, which Colbert coined on the premiere episode of The Colbert Report, as its 2005 Word of the Year.
-Colbert devoted time on five successive episodes to bemoaning the failure of the Associated Press to mention his role in popularizing the word truthiness in its news coverage of the Word of the Year.
+In January 2006, the American Dialect Society named truthiness, a word which Colbert coined on the premiere episode of The Colbert Report, as its 2005 Word of the Year.
+He devoted time on five successive episodes to bemoaning the failure of the Associated Press to mention his role in popularizing the word truthiness in its news coverage of the Word of the Year.
 On December 9, 2006, Merriam-Webster also announced that it selected truthiness as its Word of the Year for 2006.
 Votes were accepted on their website, and according to poll results, "truthiness" won by a five-to-one margin.

 In June 2006, after speaking at the school's commencement ceremony, Colbert received an honorary Doctorate of Fine Arts degree from Knox College.
 Time named Stephen Colbert as one of the 100 most influential people in 2006 and 2012 and in May 2006, New York magazine listed Colbert (and Jon Stewart) as one of its top dozen influential persons in media.
 Colbert was named Person of the Year by the U.S. Comedy Arts Festival in Aspen, Colorado on March 3, 2007, and was also given the Speaker of the Year Award by The Cross Examination Debate Association (CEDA) on March 24, 2007, for his "drive to expose the rhetorical shortcomings of contemporary political discourse".

 Colbert was named the 2nd Sexiest TV News Anchor in September 2006 by Maxim, next to Mélissa Theuriau of France and was the only man featured on the list.
 In November 2006, he was named a "sexy surprise" by People in the Sexiest Man Alive honors and in the December 2006 issue of GQ he was named one of GQ's "Men of the Year".

 In 2012, he was listed as No. 69 on Maxim Magazine's Hot 100, becoming the first man to be included on the list.

-Colbert has received three Peabody Awards, in 2007, 2011, and 2020.
+He has received three Peabody Awards, in 2007, 2011, and 2020.
 He was nominated for five TCA Awards for The Colbert Report by the Television Critics Association.